mattyrb/bmm-etg-raster-fill/WALKTHROUGH.md

     [model]
-    use_wtd          = true        # set false if WTD product is unreliable here backend          = "lgbm"      # "lgbm" or "rf" max_slope_deg    = 5.0         # exclude steep pixels from training
+    use_wtd          = true        # set false if WTD product is unreliable here use_hand         = true        # set false if HAND derivation was unreliable backend          = "lgbm"      # "lgbm" or "rf" max_slope_deg    = 5.0         # exclude steep pixels from training